Carol B. Hallett

 Hallett was U.S. ambassador to the Commonwealth of the Bahamas under President Ronald Reagan.
 In addition, she was an assemblywoman representing San Luis Obispo, Monterey, and Santa Barbara counties and served as minority leader of the California State Assembly.

 From 2001 to 2006, Hallett served on the CIA director’s National Security Advisory Panel.
-She currently serves on the Transnational Threats Task Force at the Center for Strategic and International Studies and on the boards of directors of Atlas Air Worldwide Holdings Inc., and the All Nippon Airways U.S. Advisory Committee.
+She currently serves on the Transnational Threats Task Force at the Center for Strategic and International Studies and on the board of directors of Atlas Air Worldwide Holdings Inc., and the All Nippon Airways U.S. Advisory Committee.
 She formerly served as a member of the Advisory Committee on Commercial Operations of Customs and Border Protection (COAC).
 From 2003 to 2018 Hallett served on the board of directors of Rolls-Royce North America.

-Hallett is a pilot with more than 5,000 hours in single and multiengine aircraft.
+Hallett is a pilot with more than 5,000 flight hours.